3 min reading time

 The limits of the xAPI

 Some organizations believe that adopting the xAPI standard will in itself deliver beautifully designed course content.
 That isn’t true.
 Using xAPI won’t alter the presentation or design of a course in any way.
-The xAPI spec won’t help you to improve user experience or User Interface.
+The xAPI spec won’t help you to improve user experience or the user interface.

 Your content will still look and behave in the same way. xAPI only controls how data is tracked and stored.
 The quality of eLearning content will still be determined by the quality of the authoring tool and Instructional Design used to create it.
 And while xAPI is better at tracking eLearning on mobile devices, using the format won’t automatically deliver responsive course content.